linnabrown/run_dbcan/README.md

 ```

 Notice that the protein command has a GFF file following the -c option.
 A GFF or BED format file with gene position information is required to run CGCFinder when using a protein input.

+If you have any questions, please feel free to contact with me on issue or Dr. Yin (yyin@niu.edu).